Best Shoes After 5th Metatarsal Fracture by a Foot Specialist

 Conclusion

 So that’s our three recommendations.
 We’ve done them in order of the amount of cushioning you might like; also, it’s important to consider whether you want more responsive or plush cushioning to walk or run after your fifth metatarsal fracture.
-If you’re interested in more information, such as the best type of exercises you might do after a fracture, then you can find them on our YouTube channel.
+If you’re interested in more information, such as the best type of exercises you might do after a fracture, then you can find them on our YouTube channel our if you are interested in trail shoes check out this website.

 Product Reviews with Flawless Physio